-- One for the external virtual server. - One for the internal real server default gateway.
+- One for the external virtual server - One for the internal real server default gateway

-Network diagram: two arm - NAT Network Address Translation (clustered pair)
+Network diagram: Two-Arm - NAT Network Address Translation (clustered pair)

-- Administration of the load balancers is via any active IP address. - One floating IP must be configured for the real servers to use as a default gateway. - One floating IP must be configured for hosting the virtual server.
+- Administration of the load balancers is via any active IP address - The internal floating IP must be configured for the real servers to use as a default gateway - The external floating IP must be configured for hosting the virtual server (public access) - Using the setup wizard will prompt for both the internal and external floating IP - Don't forget to plug the serial fail-over cable into each serial port

 When using a clustered pair of load balancers in two-arm NAT mode all load balanced services must be configured on an external floating IP.
-The real servers must also have their default gateways directed to an internal floating IP.
+The real servers must also have their default gateway directed to an internal floating IP.

-Network diagram: one arm - DR Direct Routing (clustered pair)
+Network diagram: One-Arm - DR Direct Routing (clustered pair)

-- Administration of the load balancers is via any active IP address. - A floating IP must be configured for hosting the virtual server. - When using a clustered pair of load balancers in one-arm DR mode all load balanced services must be configured on a floating IP.
+- Administration of the load balancers is via any active IP address - A floating IP must be configured for hosting the virtual server - Don't forget to plug the serial fail-over cable in to each serial port - Don't forget to handle the ARP issue on the real servers (see pages 18 24) - When using a clustered pair of load balancers in one-arm DR mode all load balanced services must be configured on a floating IP.

-Setting up the Loadbalancer.org Virtual Appliance
+Un-packing and setting up the Loadbalancer.org appliance